hamishforbes/lua-resty-upstream/README.md

 Other valid options are `method`, `timeout`, `priority`, `read_timeout`, `keepalive_timeout`, `keepalive_pool` and `status_codes`.
 Hosts cannot be defined at this point.

+Note: IDs are converted to a string by this function

 Default pool values
 ```lua
 { method = 'round_robin', timeout = 2000, priority = 0 }